Prague, Czech Republic – The Czech Republic is, once again, on course to set a new tourism arrivals record in 2019.

 Unsurprisingly, the most popular destination for foreign tourists was the capital Prague (where most of the most popular tourist attractions in the country are located), followed by the Karlovy Vary region, near the German border, South Moravia and South Bohemia (home to the highly popular Cesky Krumlov city).

-Czech tourists holidaying in their home country were not as enthused by a trip to the capital, and regularly visited South Moravia, the Hradec Kralove region (recently voted as the Czech region with the highest quality of life) and South Bohemia.
+Czech tourists holidaying in their home country were not as enthused by a trip to the capital, and were more likely to visit South Moravia, the Hradec Kralove region (recently voted as the Czech region with the highest quality of life) and South Bohemia.

 Last year, the number of tourists in the Czech Republic had already reached an all-time high at 21.3 million, roughly twice the size of the country’s population.